How to Improve Your Handwriting

 1) Why do I want to improve my handwriting ability?

-It turns out, not everyone is interested in pursuing penmanship to a professional degree.
+Not everyone is interested in pursuing penmanship to a professional degree.
 Some just want to have a better signature, others more professional handwriting for the workplace.
 There are even those who’d like to improve their handwriting as a means of personal development or something akin to meditation.
 I don’t believe that any reason is nobler than the next, but it can be helpful to have an idea of what’s spurring on your newfound interest.

 Each of us has unique needs for our writing and different tastes and opinions about what good writing should look like.
 One thing is for certain: our writing is seen as some kind of a reflection of ourselves and it does affect what people think about us and the information we use it to convey (Morris 2014).
 Is that reason enough to invest the effort necessary to improve?
 I’ll let you be the judge of that.